hasura/graphql-engine/docs/graphql/core/migrations/advanced/resetting-migrations.rst

 Step 2: Reset the migration history on the server
 -------------------------------------------------

-On the SQL tab of the console, run the following command:
+On the SQL tab of the Hasura console, run the following command:

 .. code-block:: bash